 So, let’s go and look through the best libraries divided by the technology they support.

 Base Web provides a robust suite of components out of the box.
 These include complex, ready to use components such as the Datepicker and low-level composable primitives, such as Layer.
 Base Web was originally built by Uber.
 Base Web components are built with accessibility being a first-class citizen.

-A wide range of helpful components is available: app bars, auto-complete, badges, buttons, cards, dialog boxes, icons, menus, sliders and more.
-Material-UI also offers React themes and templates, so you can have a custom color theme for your app.
+A wide range of helpful components is available: app bars, auto-complete, badges, buttons, cards, dialog boxes, icons, menus, sliders, and more.
+Material-UI also offers to React themes and templates, so you can have a custom color theme for your app.